jordanadrianoo/Git-Bash/README.md

 ```
 In the log, We can see all of the times we have committed and by who.
 In addition, it is possible to search the log using authors names.

+## Committing a Single File

+To commit a single file it does not differ much.
+For This example, we will create a new password text file and add some new names to our previous name text file.
+Our repository will then indicate that these two files are either new or edited.

 ## Command List

 ### Git Information Commands